 First introduced by Karl Pearson in 1895, they are the most well-known graphs used.
-Essentially, they are a form of graphical representation giving a visual impression of the distribution of data.
+They are a form of graphical representation giving a visual impression of the distribution of data.
 More commonly known as bar charts, they assess the probability distribution of a given variable by depicting the frequencies of observation occurring in certain ranges of values.
-Figure 14.1 showing the key industry sectors in the European management consultancy market is an example.
+Figure 9.5 showing the key industry sectors in the European management consultancy market is an example.